Mindfulness of Feelings Meditation: Overcoming Negative Feelings and Using Discriminating Alertness of Feelings in Your Practice: Mahamudra Teachings

-“Feelings are part of us,” said Venerable Zasep Tulku Rinpoche, during the recent mini-retreat on Mahamudra and “mindfulness of feelings” in Owen Sound.
+“Feelings are part of us,” said Venerable Zasep Tulku Rinpoche, during a mini-retreat on Mahamudra and “mindfulness of feelings” in Owen Sound.
 “It’s part of our life.
 Because we are sentient beings.
 We have a life.
 We have a body.
 We have mind — consciousness.
 And we feel things.
 Feelings are good.
 If you don’t feel anything, it can be a problem… without feelings, we are not able to move forward.
 Feelings are a natural thing.”

 To simplify the teaching, Rinpoche demonstrated with happy-unhappy.
 “When, for example, we have happy feelings, we get, maybe, kind of excited.
 When we have unhappy feelings we feel sad” — sometimes triggering other emotions and issues and “mental defilements.”
 He cautioned that strong and negative emotions tend to create “a chain reaction, creating more and more unhappiness, more complicated, more entangled.”
 This is because with unhappiness we tend to “react, and go through different stages of suffering.”

 “Instead of trying to look at right and wrong, good and bad, with Mindfulness of Feeling we just simply meditate on feelings with… observation.”
 To do this meditation, “we’re not targeting or looking for particular feelings.
 Or, to bring up feelings.
 Or to find out what happened… first we start with resting the mind in the natural state, then observe as feelings naturally come out.”